fescobar/allure-docker-service/README.md

 #### Send results through API
 `Available from Allure Docker Service version 2.12.1`

 After running your tests, you can execute any script to send the generated results from any node/agent/machine to the Allure Docker server container using the [Allure API](#allure-api).
-Use the endpoint `/send-results`.
+Use the endpoint `POST /send-results`.

 - Python script: [allure-docker-api-usage/send_results.py](allure-docker-api-usage/send_results.py)